About

 Features

-- Highly performant, persistent append-only log for the message streaming
+- Highly performant, persistent append-only log for message streaming

 - Very high throughput for both writes and reads